guillaume-haerinck/met-ecs/docs/README.md

 #### Data locality

 Cache misses.
 You might have never heard of this term but it is nowadays one of the barebones of your application execution speed.
-While the calcuation speed of our processors kept getting faster and faster - following [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) - the data access time didn't keep up.
+While the execution of our processors kept getting faster and faster - following [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) - the data access time didn't keep up.

 > Sure, we can _process_ data faster than ever, but we can’t _get_ that data faster. - Bob Nystrom